 Fisher's ability to recruit NFL-caliber players each year in the ACC has immediately translated to the SEC, as the national championship-winning coach at FSU signed the nation's No. 4 recruiting class in 2019, according to 247Sports.

-With Kellen Mond back at quarterback and a favorable home schedule, with Auburn and Alabama both visiting Kyle Field, Texas A&M is set up for a potential berth in a New Year’s Six bowl game next season.
-If they survive their final two contests — both are road games against Georgia and LSU — they’ll likely even be in the conversation for the College Football Playoff.
+With Kellen Mond back at quarterback and a favorable schedule, with Ole Miss and LSU both visiting Kyle Field, Texas A&M is set up for a potential berth in a New Year's Six bowl game next season.
+If they survive the daunting SEC West, including road games against Auburn and Alabama, they'll likely be in the conversation for the College Football Playoff.

 Scott Woodward might be gone, and while Fisher wished him nothing but the best, Jimbo isn't planning to take it easy on the man who brought him to Texas.